• Skip to primary navigation

 Showing the ingredients needed to make caramel millionaire shortbread.
 Caramel sauce, chocolate chips, flour, butter and sugar.

 Butter: I always use plant-based unsalted butter for my shortbread.
-This isn’t an overly sweet base so there is no need to add salt.
+This isn’t an overly sweet base, so there is no need to add salt.
 If you are not dairy-free or vegan, sub with your preferred dairy butter.
-I recommend using a block-based butter, not one in a tub as the higher water content will affect the consistency of the shortbread.
+I recommend using a block-based butter, not one in a tub, as the higher water content will affect the consistency of the shortbread.

 Caramel: Check out my 3-ingredient, 5-minute caramel sauce for the middle layer of this recipe.